ld32/SmartSlurm/README.md

     Yes.
 You can have -I "input1.txt input2.txt".

+### What is the logic to get unique job flag?
+    Has -F jobUniqueFlag?

+      If yes, use jobUniqueFlag as job flag

+      Otherwise, check if there is -P program?

+        If yes, check if there is -I inputFile?

+          If yes, use program+inputFile as job unique flag

+          Otherwise, create a unique job flag, such as program+randomSring

+        Otherwise, check if there is --wrap?

+          If yes, use command in --wrap as program name and program+randomString as job flag

+          Otherwise, check if there is slurmScript

+            If yes, use slurmScript as program name and program+randomString as job flag

 ### What is the logic to estimate memory and time?

     1 Check if job is done before